FichoLab/Orbiting-calculator/README.md

 2. Orbit around the Planet

 User then types 1. or 2.
-If user types "1." than user needs to type distance from the Sun in Astronomical Units (AU) *1 AU (Astronomical Unit) = 93,000,000 miles = 149,598,000 kilometers.*
+If user types "1." than user needs to type distance from the Sun in Astronomical Units (AU).

+*1 AU (Astronomical Unit) = 93,000,000 miles = 149,598,000 kilometers.*

 After that, program calculates how long will it take to complete that orbit and result will be presented in Earth years.

 If "2." is selected, user needs to select a planet, after which program will show "Enter orbit altitude above Mars in kilometers (km):"